FusionAuth App Installation

 For more information about the other configuration options found in this file, see the Configuration Reference section.

-Find the default database JDBC url, username and password values, verify this information is correct.
-The default JDBC url is configured for MySQL, if you’re using PostgreSQL you’ll need to update the URL.
+Find the default database JDBC URL, username and password values, verify this information is correct.
+The default JDBC URL is configured for MySQL, if you’re using PostgreSQL you’ll need to update the URL.
 See the database.url property documentation in Configuration Reference for more information.

 If you are using MySQL, your database.url property must have a parameter at the end like this: ?serverTimezone=UTC.
 The ? character is the same as a standard URL parameter, so if you have additional parameters, you should only have a single ? and parameters should be separated by &.